howac115/INFO30005/README.md

 ## **User, profile (userController) ../controllers/userController.js**

 After registering at the website, each user will generate a profile including all the information stored at ../models/user.js in the MongoDB.
 Once a user is logged onto the website, he can potentially update his profile information through the user controller.
+The ../controllers/emailController.js) works closely with userController to achieve email notification function while jobs are posted under subscribed tag.
+Also users can message each other through the message box in the form of email.
 Published jobs are also tied to users through the job controller, which enables users to track each other’s job-listing histories.
 Note that it is prohibited to modify other people’s profiles while viewing their posted jobs.
+User can associate themselves with skillset tags or tags of areas of interest and the associated tags will be displayed on profile.

 ***User Object Properties***
 | **Property** | **Description** |